YinHK-gameDev/unity-learn/assets/models/Polybrush.md

-## Polyrush
+## Polybrush

-Polyrush enables you to sculpt, paint and blend in the Unity Editor
+Polybrush enables you to sculpt, paint and blend in the Unity Editor